Saturday, October 31, 2009 at 6:39 AM

 I suppose if the late PLO Chairman Yasser Arafat, the late Israeli Prime Minister Yitzhak Rabin, and former Israel Prime Minister Shimon Peres could win the Nobel Peace Prize for a Palestinian peace that never was, [then why not Obama for accomplishments yet to be accomplished].

-Which brings me to a final word about the Norwegian cabal behind the Nobel Prize.
-Because it would be naïve to think that petty politics do not govern their selections….
+Which brings me to this final word about the Norwegian cabal behind the Nobel Prize: It is naïve to think that politics do not govern its purportedly merit-based selections….

 [Gore awarded Nobel Peace Prize, TIJ, October 13, 2007]